fergustaylor/fergustaylor.github.io/_site/content/post/post5.md

 menu = ""
 tags = []
-title = "openprescribingR UPDATE"
+title = "openprescribingR UPDATE" header_image = "/images/thumbs/05.jpg"
+description = "I created a new function for my package openprescribingR, which lets you search for the boundaries of a CCG, or location of a practice, by code.
+Returns GeoJSON."
 +++

 I wanted to plot some of this new openprescribing data geographically today after playing around with the new functions, however I soon realised I needed locations, and so I converted the 'CCG boundaries' section of the api.